 Pay particular attention to that last one.
 If the “advisor” is a professional agent, and he is guiding you along your career path, and is not charging you for his time and expenses, you are receiving a prohibited free service.
 Or, if the deal is that the “advisor” won’t charge you now, but will charge you later when you are making a lot of money, you have entered into a prohibited agent representation agreement, and you may also be receiving a prohibited loan or advance.

 The bottom line is that, if you feel that an advisor will be beneficial to your career, you need to approach the situation with extreme caution, and you and your parents need to study the rules carefully.
-It would also be a good idea for you to check with the NCAA Eligibility Center and/or your athletic director before entering into an agreement with an “advisor,” or talk to a lawyer.
+It would also be a good idea for you to check with the NCAA Eligibility Center and/or your athletic director before entering into an agreement with accident specialists at E.W.
+Lawyers or talk with an advisor.

 If your “advisor” doesn’t want the NCAA or school athletic director to know about your deal, or doesn’t want you to get any legal advice, odds are the agreement you have been offered is not in compliance with NCAA eligibility rules, or may not be to your benefit.
 Remember that when an “advisor” negotiates an agreement with you, he is looking out for himself.